Knickerbocker Historic District

+The Knickerbocker Historic District is a national historic district that is located in Altoona, Blair County, Pennsylvania.

+It was added to the National Register of Historic Places in 2002.

+History and architectural features

-Knickerbocker Historic District is a national historic district located at Altoona, Blair County, Pennsylvania.
-The district includes 153 contributing rowhouse buildings in a residential area of Altoona.
-The buildings were primarily built between 1903 and 1930, as affordable worker's housing and reflect a number of popular architectural styles including Colonial Revival and Classical Revival.
+This district includes 153 contributing rowhouse buildings that are located in a residential area of Altoona.
+The buildings were primarily built between 1903 and 1930, as affordable worker's housing and reflect a number of popular architectural styles, including Colonial Revival and Classical Revival.
 The buildings feature decorative parapets, bay windows, porch posts, pediments, and a variety of ornamentation.
 The district is visually dominated by the former Knikerbocker Hotel (c.
 1906).

 It was added to the National Register of Historic Places in 2002.